 President & CEO at New York Public Radio

 Goli Sheikholeslami has held senior leadership roles across public and private media over her extensive 25-year career, helping both legacy institutions and new players grow and thrive.

 As a senior executive for The Washington Post, Sheikholeslami led the integration of the Post’s digital and print operations which led to the transformation of the company from a print-centric culture to a digital news organization.
 Prior to joining Chicago Public Media, she served as the chief product officer for Everyday Health, and has also held leadership roles at Conde Nast and began her career at Time Warner.
 She serves on the Board of Patreon, the membership platform for artists and creators, and as a Director for DHI Group, Inc., a provider of data for specialized hiring and professional communities.
 In February 2016, she was elected to the Board of National Public Radio (NPR) where she served until October 2019.

 Sheikholeslami holds an MBA from the Darden School and a BSFS from the Georgetown school of Foreign Service.

 Principal, Quantum Media

-Ava Seave, HBS ’82, is a Principal of Quantum Media, a consulting firm focused on strategy and marketing for media, information and entertainment companies.
+Ava Seave, MBA ’82, is a Principal of Quantum Media, a consulting firm focused on strategy and marketing for media, information and entertainment companies.
 At Quantum Media, she leads consulting engagements for media companies and nonprofit organizations.
 She co-founded Quantum Media in 1998.
 Seave is also an Adjunct at Columbia Business School and Columbia Journalism School.

 1460 Broadway, New York, NY, 10036